 - Support and strengthen IDF, its Regions and Members and build a global people’s movement for diabetes

-- 50 YLD Candidates, who joined the YLD Programme in 2017 and will develop a national diabetes project with the support of their national diabetes associations by 2019;
+- 39 YLD Trainees, who joined the YLD Programme in 2017 and are currently developing a national diabetes project with the support of their national diabetes associations;

-- 17 YLD Mentors, who joined the YLD Programme in 2015 or before, successfully developed a national diabetes project during their Candidates term, and now advise the YLD Candidates on how to implement their own projects.
+- 12 YLD Mentors, who joined the YLD Programme in 2015 or before, successfully developed a national diabetes project during their Trainees term, and now advise the YLD Trainees on how to implement their own projects.

 To find out more about the YLD Programme, you can read the YLD Framework in: